 The gas exits each MFC and mixes in the zone between the outputs of the MFCs and the input to the back pressure regulator (BPR1).
 BPR1 serves two purposes.
 The primary function is to control the pressure to the oxygen sensor fixed orifice.
 At 5 PSIG, the orifice controls the flow to approximately 150 SCCM into the oxygen sensor at all times, regardless of the total flow delivered to the breathing loop.
 The second purpose of the BPR1 is to control the pressure differential across the MFCs, which buffers the MFCs from the pressure disturbances of the inspiratory and expiratory cycle of the subject under test.
 Pressure gauge G1 reads the pressure upstream of BPR1 and should always read 5 PSIG.
-This pressure regulator and pressure gauge are located inside the system.
-Adjustments to this regulator are rarely needed.
+This pressure regulator are rarely needed.
 The pressure gauge is mainly there for setup, troubleshooting and verification purposes.
 All gas connections exiting the back pressure regulator are considered to be part of the breathing loop.
 All of the components in the breathing loop are in direct pneumatic connection with the output port that connects to the pilots mask.
 Note, the breathing loop is highlighted in red on the attached P&ID.

 Solenoid valve V3, on the input of MFC2, allows certain operating modes to use both MFCs with air only.
-For instance, the PPT mode provides 95 LPM air to the mask at a pressure of $10^{\circ}$ H2O.
+For instance, the PPT mode provides 95 LPM air to the mask at a pressure of 10" $H_2O$ .
 Since this cannot be accomplished with one MFC, both are used together to provide the high flow rate of air.
 Also, whenever a sea level (zero altitude) step is used in a program, both MFCs are used with air.